1. About CAF

 CAF takes all reasonable steps to ensure that the personal information it holds is protected against misuse, loss, unauthorised access, modification or disclosure.
 CAF holds personal information in both hard copy and electronic forms in secure databases on secure premises, and in electronic form on ‘cloud’ storage services, accessible only by authorised staff.

-Any personal information that is collected via our website or which is held on CAF’s computer systems is protected by technical safeguards including anti-virus software and firewalls.
+Any personal information that is collected via CAF’s website or which is held on CAF’s computer systems is protected by technical safeguards including anti-virus software and firewalls.
+However, no internet transmission is ever completely secure, and information sent through CAF’s website is provided at the user’s own risk.

 To obtain access to your personal information:

-- you will need to provide proof of identity to ensure that personal information is provided only to the correct individuals and that the privacy of others is protected;
+- we may request that you provide proof of identity to ensure that personal information is provided only to the correct individuals and that the privacy of others is protected;

 - CAF requests that you be reasonably specific about the information you require; and